KwatMDPhD/Note/medicine/exam.md

 Diaphram auscultate

-- Anterior 2 levels.
+- Anterior 2 levels

-- Lateral 2 levels.
+- Lateral 2 levels

-- Posterior 3 levels.
+- Posterior 3 levels

 Percuss

-- Posterior 3 levels.
+- Posterior 3 levels

 (When percussing, any fluid inside or outside the airway results in dullness.)